adamfowleruk/mljs/planning.md

   - DONE BUG GraphExplorer not showing document facets
   - DONE BUG explorer.js line 848 - using iri + uri instead of looking up subject in cache
   - BUG null when selecting Document as first subject in sparqlbar
-  - BUG search auto complete totally broke on infobox page
+  - URGENT BUG search auto complete totally broke on infobox page
   - BUG GET /v1/graph should be /v1/graphs
+  - BUG explorer widget fails when trying to link to subject that has already been drawn
+  - BUG infobox page: empty sparql results does not empty entity facts area of facts
+  - BUG google maps address lookup longitude not working again (check latest social media code for fix - back port)
  - DEFERRED Widgets: Workplace UI feedback
   - DEFERRED auto expand/collapse drop zones on widget page
   - DEFERRED 'preview' settings from page edit overlay (perhaps by collapsing overlay to just a bar 25 px high)